clarkt3/llm-prompts/README.md

     from Earth would be prohibitively heavy and expensive.
 Therefore, a system is needed to extract and purify water from available resources in space or on Mars.
     '''
+    # Problem:

+    '''
+    We need a system to ensure a consistent supply of fresh water for astronauts during a multi-year mission to Mars, considering the limitations of cargo weight and the potential to utilize Martian resources.
+    '''

+    # Draft Prompt (Y):

+    '''
+    Develop a state-of-the-art system capable of efficiently extracting and purifying water from the Martian atmosphere, despite its sparse water vapor content, to ensure safe and sustainable consumption for astronauts during extended missions on Mars.
+Consider factors such as energy efficiency, scalability, and the adaptability of the system to varying atmospheric conditions.
+    '''

 ```